Frequently Asked Questions

 Accusations of witchcraft have throughout history typically been levelled against the most vulnerable members of society.
 The reasons why children are being accused of witchcraft are complex and include: a philosophical response to the problem of suffering, poverty and socio–economic inequality may sometimes be a contributory factor, family breakdown, changes to traditional views of childhood, and the promotion and legitimisation of child abuse in some popular cultural media.
 Although SCWA focus on accusations against children, we work closely with others who are responding to accusations against adults.

 Any member of a community or family may accuse a child of witchcraft, although in most reported cases the accusation is made by an extended family member.
 Some church leaders are also involved in accusations and ‘deliverance’ rituals.
 It must be remembered that the belief in witchcraft is sincere and parents often consider they are acting in the child’s best interests by seeking to have the witchcraft ‘removed’.

 FAQ 6: What is the role of religion or religious beliefs in child witch accusations?

 Accusations of witchcraft can be found in those claiming adherence to Christianity, traditional beliefs, Islam and Hinduism.
 We believe that it is important to respect the beliefs held by others, but we do not believe that these can ever be used to justify abuse of children or, indeed, of adults.
 SCWA’s current experience is within the context of the Christian church.
-This is why it is so crucial to engage with the Church and to provide proper, Biblically–grounded training and teaching to bring about change, both within the Church and in communities.
+This is why it is so crucial to engage with churches and to provide proper, biblically–grounded training and teaching to bring about change, both within churches and in communities.